Google is ready to release Android 11 to the general public. Tuesday's announcement came after several months of testing in beta and updates.

-The update is already available for Google Pixel devices (Pixel 2 and later) and for OnePlus, Xiaomi, OPPO and Realme devices.
+The update is already rolling out to Google's Pixel devices (Pixel 2 and newer) and devices from OnePlus, Xiaomi, OPPO and Realme.

 It should be noted that from the new features that Google has added to the new operating system, it has made some changes to the privacy.
 For example, you can no longer grant applications one-time access to your microphone, camera, or location.
 Each time you open the application, you will be asked again if you want to approve the request again.